shahanakattil/MB-230-Dynamics365forCustomerService/Instructions/Labs/LAB[MB-230]_M01Lab01_Creating_Cases.md

 6. Review the case that was created.
 Note that the customer is linked to the contact and the origin is set to Phone.

     ![](../images/CovertPhoneCallactivity-1.png)

+**Result:** You have successfully Created the cases in dynamic 365 customer service hub app.